djibe/Android-tutorials/README.md

 ## HTC One M7

-You can upgrade your HTC One M7 from stock (Android 4.3) to Android 11 / LineageOS 18.1.
+You can upgrade your HTC One M7 from Stock Android 4.3 to Android 11 / LineageOS 18.1.

-Tutorial is here (30.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-htc-one-m7-stock-to-android-10-los-17-1.3781366/>
+Tutorial is here (31.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-htc-one-m7-stock-to-android-11-lineageos-18-1.3781366/>

 What you will learn: